yeagerai/genlayer-simulator/README.md

 ## CLI commands

-If you'd rather run through the demo step-by-step use the following commands.
+Use the following commands to run through the demo step-by-step.

 ```
 (.venv) $ python cli/genlayer.py create-db